 The Pana'ewa Rainforest Zoo and Gardens is open 9am-4pm daily and entrance is free thanks to the county of Hawaii.
-It is located off Hwy 11, on the left side when driving into Hilo.
+It is located on Stainback Highway off Highway 11, on the left side when driving into Hilo from Volcano.

-Bring water and wear lots of sunscreen.
-It is usually warm at the zoo and once you are there it is hard to leave (we can't get enough of the peacefullness and love the gardens).
+Bring water and wear sunscreen.
+It is usually warm at the zoo and once you are there it is hard to leave.
 There are numerous benches to rest, many in the shade, and picnic tables if you want to bring lunch.
-You can rent a stroller.
+You can rent a stroller for the kids.
 The zoo has a gift shop at the entrance.

-The first thing that greets you is a gorgeous water pond.
+The first thing that greets you is a colorful water pond.

-The paths are lined with palm trees of all kinds, bamboo and brightly colored tropical flowers.
-With acres and acres to stroll, the zoo and gardens are a perfect alternate place for us to do our daily walk.
+The paths are lined with palm trees, bamboo and brightly colored tropical flowers.
+The zoo and gardens are a perfect place for a leisurely walk.

-All along the walk ways are incredible flowers and multicolored displays of tropical vegetation.
+All along the walk ways are flowers and multicolored displays of tropical vegetation.

 The zoo's website has detailed information about all their animals, birds, and other critters.